 However, while both NHS and social care workers are disproportionately BAME, the social care workforce is marginally less diverse, 79% white as opposed to 78%.
 It seems likely that social care workers’ greater reluctance to get vaccinated is related to the significantly worse conditions and morale of the care workforce.

 It may be that this is another case of those who most need vaccination feeling most reluctant or unable to get it.

-These problems, like the wider crises convulsing social care, cannot be effectively addressed without rolling back the waves of privatisation, fragmentation, underfunding and precarious working conditions that have engulfed the sector over decades.
+More broadly these problems, like the wider crises convulsing social care, cannot be effectively addressed without rolling back the waves of privatisation, fragmentation, underfunding and precarious working conditions that have engulfed the sector over decades.

 As Nottingham East MP Nadia Whittome put it last year, when she was sacked from her care job for speaking out about PPE shortages, the crises in care “require… deep change in how our health and social care systems are run… a huge injection of public money, and a model based on democratic public ownership”.